bisdn/xdpd/REST_README.md

 * Improve formatting of flows
 * More management routines

+The `rest` plugin also provides with a command line tool called `xcli`, to easily consume these REST services from a shell.

 Supported platforms (drivers)
 =============================

-The REST support is the driver agnostic part of xDPd's, the Control and Management Module (CMM), so works across all drivers.
+The REST support is confined in an xDPd management plugin, within the driver agnostic part, the Control and Management Module (CMM), so it works with all platform drivers.

 Requirements
 ============